calvinkw1/final_weekend_lab/readme.md

 ### Final weekend lab

-For your last weekend lab, we'd like you to use your knowledge of Node.js, Socket.io and even Redis to build a multiplayer application or game.
+For your last weekend lab, we'd like you to use your knowledge of Node.js, Socket.io andRedis to build a multiplayer application or game.
 Some ideas include:

 1. Build a multiplayer tic-tac-toe game using socket.io and redis for storing game information (leaderboard, winning streak, etc.)
 2. Build a chat application using socket.io and redis (to store recent messages and a list of people in the chat room)